"Outstanding legal advice compared with support, compassion and experience."

 10. Who has to pay for the funeral of the deceased?

-Please, don't hesitate to get in touch with me when you get the information of the death of your next of skin in Germany and I will successfully guide you through the whole situation, I will give my legal advices, apply for a Grant of Probate (Erbschein) for you, supervise the calculation and distribution of the Estate in Germany, England and Wales, the Channel Islands etc..
+Please, don't hesitate to get in touch with me when you get the information of the death of your next of skin in Germany and I will successfully guide you through the whole situation, I will give you my legal advices, will apply for a Grant of Probate (Erbschein) for you, supervise the calculations and distributions of the Estate in Germany, England and Wales, the Channel Islands etc..

 Inheritance in England and Wales

-I also offer legal advice and guidiance when the deceased left assets in England or Wales and you live in Germany.
-It is a very complicated procedure and you will be happy to have an expert as I am on your side.
+Furthermore, I can give legal advice and guidiance when the Deceased has left assets in England or Wales and you are living in Germany.
+It can be a very complicated procedure of inheritane and, you would be happy to have an expert as I am on your side.
 I will complete all necessary forms for you and will send them to the competent Court in England or Wales.
 The whole procedure will be completed by me.

-But we have to face the changes by the Brexit and therefore, you might expect some explanations, thoughts and information from me.
+We have to live with the changes by Brexit and therefore, you might expect some explanations, thoughts and information from me.

 EU Withdrawal Bill